 APYX Iron Condor Strategy

-APYX (Apyx Medical Corporation), in the Healthcare sector, (Medical - Devices industry), listed on NASDAQ.
+APYX (Apyx Medical Corporation), in the Healthcare sector, (Medical - Specialties industry), listed on NASDAQ.

-Apyx Medical Corporation, an energy technology company, develops, manufactures, and sells medical devices in the cosmetic and surgical markets worldwide.
-The company operates in two segments, Advanced Energy and Original Equipment Manufacturing (OEM).
-It offers Helium Plasma Generator for delivery of RF energy and helium to cut, coagulate and ablate soft tissue during open and laparoscopic surgical procedures.
-The company offers Renuvion branded products for the cosmetic surgery market that enable plastic surgeons, fascial plastic surgeons, and cosmetic physicians to provide controlled heat to the tissue to achieve their desired results; and J-Plasma branded products for the hospital surgical market.
-It also develops, manufactures, and sells disposable hand pieces, and OEM generators and accessories.
+Apyx Medical Corporation, an energy technology company, designs, develops, manufactures, and sells electrosurgical equipment and medical devices in the United States and internationally.
+The company operates through two segments: Surgical Aesthetics and Original Equipment Manufacturing (OEM).
+It offers helium plasma generator for the delivery of RF energy and helium plasma to cut, coagulate, and ablate soft tissue during open and minimally invasive surgical procedures; and a portfolio of single-use handpieces and accessories for open and laparoscopic procedures.
+The company’s helium plasma technology products are marketed and sold under the Renuvion name in the cosmetic surgery market and under the J-Plasma name in the hospital surgical market.
+It also develops and manufactures OEM generators and related accessories.
 The company was formerly known as Bovie Medical Corporation and changed its name to Apyx Medical Corporation in January 2019.

-APYX (Apyx Medical Corporation) trades in the Healthcare sector, specifically Medical - Devices, with a market capitalization of approximately $160.8M, a beta of 1.35 versus the broader market, a 52-week range of 1.335-4.5, average daily share volume of 158K, a public-listing history dating back to 2019, approximately 220 full-time employees.
+APYX (Apyx Medical Corporation) trades in the Healthcare sector, specifically Medical - Specialties, with a market capitalization of approximately $127.6M, a beta of 1.35 versus the broader market, a 52-week range of 1.7-5.08, average daily share volume of 152K, a public-listing history dating back to 2019, approximately 205 full-time employees.
 These structural characteristics shape how APYX stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 A beta of 1.35 indicates APYX has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.